johnhenry/shape-of-data/readme.md

-# Declarative AI Application template
+# Declarative AI Application Template

 This repository is a template for creating Declarative AI Applications.
 It consists of a template (`.pr.md`) file and associated instructions (`.instruct.md`) that instructs an LLM how to use the template.